jaydeep-kuber/k8s/practice/learn.md

 #### apache
 - **Note:** `http://<service-name>.<namepace>.svc.cluster.local` is the domain name inside a pod you can do `curl` on this domain. e.x : `curl http://apache-service.apache.svc.cluster.local` this is domain for service `apache-service` and `apache` namespace. it works only inside a pod not for external usage.

+#### Node affinity
+- a mechanism that allows you to specify rules for pod scheduling based on node labels.providing more control over where pods are placed in a cluster
+- Affinity is some kind of like actions which performed to attract someone to something. e.x. if you want to create a pod on a node then specidy node infomation to pod so it can attract twards node.

+#### RBAC : Role Based Access Control
+* Before RBAC we have to know about, serive account and user account
+- - service account are on level of namespaces
+    |- for that we need to know **roles and role bindings**
+- - user account are usually on level of cluster.
+    |- for that we need to know **cluster role and cluster role bindings**

 ## COMMANDS wih QUESTIONS

 ### kubectl